uwfcamp/Project2/Project2/readme.txt

           can type a single message followed by the enter key.
 Incoming messages from other users will also post to this screen with the username of the sender.
 Hitting enter again will ready the screen for a new message, else hitting 'Q' will return to the main menu.

+          3. Enter the private chat- this submenu evokes the one-to-one private chat functionality of the application.
+A message greets the user prompting to continue to the chat propper or 'Q' to return to the main menu.
+Hitting enter at this screen will print the list of current online users before prompting the user to enter one as a destination for the message. when a valid target is identified proceed to the active chat window a new message explains that the escape sequence to quit the chat is "_q".
+The user can type a single message followed by the enter key.
+Incoming messages from other users will also post to this screen with the username of the sender.
+Hitting enter again will return the user to the recipient select prompt, else hitting 'Q' will return to the main menu.